 When in doubt about the proper procedure, contact a qualified electrician; do not attempt to install it yourself.

-A portable GFCI gets plugged into a receptacle just like any other cord-and-plug-connected device.
+A portable ground fault circuit interrupter gets plugged into a receptacle just like any other cord-and-plug-connected device.

 Replace Existing outlet with GFCI Receptacle Outlet